ITexpLee/ITexpLee/README.md

 # 💫 About Me

 - 🔭 I’m a blockchain developer with 7+ experience using Solidity, Go, and Rust
-- 👯 I’m looking to collaborate on Web3.0
+- 👯 I have a powerful background in AI.
 - 🏅 I have 9+ years of experience as a full-stack developer

 # 💻 My favorite tools and skills